open-telemetry/opentelemetry-specification/specification/opentracing-compatibility.md

 Calls `Set Attribute` on the underlying `Span` with the specified name/value pair.

-If the type of the specified value is not supported, an error MUST be raised.
+If the type of the specified value is not supported, the value MUST NOT be set and a warning SHOULD be generated following the [error handling](error-handling.md) section.

 ### Log

 Calls `Add Event` on the underlying `Span`.

-Specifying an explicit timestamp is not supported, and an error MUST be raised.
+If an explicit timestamp is specified, it MUST be converted from microseconds to nanoseconds.

 ### Finish

 Calls `End` on the underlying `Span`.

-Specifying an explicit timestamp is not supported, and an error MUST be raised.
+If an explicit timestamp is specified, it MUST be converted from microseconds to nanoseconds.

 ### SpanContext